Free-space path loss: Free-space path loss formula

 The distance between the antennas $d$ must be large enough that the antennas are in the far field of each other $\ d\gg\lambda$.

 The free-space path loss is the loss factor in this equation that is due to distance and wavelength, or in other words, the ratio of power transmitted to power received assuming the antennas are isotropic and have no directivity ($D_t = D_r = 1$):

 Since the frequency of a radio wave $f$ is equal to the speed of light $c$ divided by the wavelength, the path loss can also be written in terms of frequency:

 Beside the assumption that the antennas are lossless, this formula assumes that the polarization of the antennas is the same, that there are no multipath effects, and that the radio wave path is sufficiently far away from obstructions that it acts as if it is in free space.
 This last restriction requires an ellipsoidal area around the line of sight out to 0.6 of the Fresnel zone be clear of obstructions.
 The Fresnel zone increases in diameter with the wavelength of the radio waves.
-Often the concept of free space path loss is applied to radio systems that don't completely meet these requirements, but these imperfections can be accounted for by small constant power loss factors that can be included in the link budget.
+The concept of free space path loss is often applied to radio systems that don't completely meet these requirements, but these imperfections can be accounted for by small constant power loss factors that can be included in the link budget.